Genesis 43 – Joseph Meets His Brothers a Second Time

 1. (15-18) Joseph invites the brothers to dinner.

 So the men took that present and Benjamin, and they took double money in their hand, and arose and went down to Egypt; and they stood before Joseph.
 When Joseph saw Benjamin with them, he said to the steward of his house, “Take these men to my home, and slaughter an animal and make ready; for these men will dine with me at noon.”
 Then the man did as Joseph ordered, and the man brought the men into Joseph’s house.
-Now the men were afraid because they were brought into Joseph’s house; and they said, “It is because of the money, which was returned in our sacks the first time, that we are brought in, so that he may make a case against us and fall upon us, to take us as slaves with our donkeys.”

-a.
+b.
 Take these men to my home, and slaughter an animal and make ready; for these men will dine with me: This was unusual interest and kindness.
-The brothers must have wondered why the powerful Egyptian official took such an interest in them, why he wanted to share a meal with them.
+The brothers must have wondered why the powerful Egyptian official took such an interest in them, and why he wanted to share a meal with them.

 2. (19-23) The brothers explain the money and are treated well in Joseph’s house.

 When they drew near to the steward of Joseph’s house, they talked with him at the door of the house, and said, “O sir, we indeed came down the first time to buy food; but it happened, when we came to the encampment, that we opened our sacks, and there, each man’s money was in the mouth of his sack, our money in full weight; so we have brought it back in our hand.
 And we have brought down other money in our hands to buy food.
 We do not know who put our money in our sacks.”
-But he said, “Peace be with you, do not be afraid.
-Your God and the God of your father has given you treasure in your sacks; I had your money.”
-Then he brought Simeon out to them.

 a.
 They talked with him at the door of the house: The brothers thought it was wise to explain things to the steward of Joseph’s house before they had to explain it to the Egyptian official himself.